egel-lang/egel-markdown/README.md

         def fac = [0 -> 1| N -> N * (fac (N - 1))];;
 ```

+The code is dynamically evaluated so egel declarations must be ended
+with double semicolons.

 ## Shorthands

 A number of shorthands make writing code easier, just as normal code